-Disclosure: Some of these links are affiliate links, and at no additional cost, I earn a commission if you buy which helps to maintain this website.
+Disclosure: Some of these links are affiliate links.
+At no extra cost, I earn a commission if you buy from them, which helps to maintain this website.

-After searching for different ways I could use my AeroPress coffee maker, I stumbled upon an attachment called the Prismo, made by a company called Fellow Industries.
+After searching for different attachments for the AeroPress coffee maker, I found the Prismo.
+It’s made by a company called Fellow Industries.

 The Prismo was first introduced to the world in late 2017.
 Since then, it’s been gaining popularity with AeroPress users everywhere.